adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 Finally, we have a spec that fails correctly, as we are not rolling back the created Client record.

-The reason the Client record is not rolled back is that we use two different transactions to persist the records: first the Client record saved and the connection is committed, and then the User record is attempted to be saved.
+The reason the Client record is not rolled back is that we use two different transactions to persist the records: first, the Client record saved and the connection is committed, and then the User record is attempted to be saved.
 It fails, the record is not created, but the Client record has already been committed to the database.
 This is our problem, we should reuse the same connection for both save operations, and only commit it after the second one.

 Let's refactor the code to do that.
 Both the `insertClient` and `insertUser` now accept a connection: